NVSL/Corundum/README.md

 related bugs.
 Corundum leaves the software implementation with zero persistent memory related problems of the following types:

-* A persistent pointer pointing to the volatile heap,
+* A persistent pointer pointing to the demote heap,
 * Cross pool pointers,
 * Unrecoverable modification to data,
 * Data inconsistency due to power-failure,